hihighhye/WordFinder/README.md

 ## Summary

-> Personal Language Study-Aid Web Application that helps studying English. <br> \*_OpenAI API key is needed to use this App._
+> Personal Language Study-Aid Web Application that helps studying English. <br> \*_OpenAI API key is required to use this App._

 ## Main functions